the-mainspring-ai/infinitime-documentation/docs/documentation/Overview/ovr_SoftwareOverview.md

 ---
-title: Software Overview
+title: "InfiniTime Software Overview"
-sidebar_label: Software Overview
-description: A comprehensive introduction to InfiniTime software, including core concepts, modules, and basic usage
+description: "A comprehensive guide for new users to understand InfiniTime modules, access methods, user interface, and essential features."
-keywords: [software, overview, modules, interface, getting started]
 ---

 # InfiniTime Software Overview